To Slow Global Warming, U.N. Warns Agriculture Must Change

 To meet that temperature target, global greenhouse gas emissions will need to fall by 40% to 50% in the next decade.
 Scientists say the only way to achieve that reduction is to significantly increase the amount of land that's covered in trees and other vegetation and significantly reduce the amount of methane and other greenhouse gases that come from raising livestock such as cows, sheep and goats.

 The new report offers some broad suggestions for how countries might achieve that.
 For example, for countries that have lost tree cover in the past century, reforestation can help suck greenhouse gases out of the air, while also preventing soil from drying up.
-Reducing food waste can also help reduce a country's greenhouse gas footprint.
+Reducing food waste can also help: The report estimates food waste accounts for as much as 10 percent of human-induced greenhouse gas emissions.
+(Check out these tips on reducing food waste in your own home.)

 Controlling emissions from agriculture is also a food-security issue.
 Greenhouse gases from food production create a vicious cycle: As Earth gets hotter, farming gets more difficult in many places, which forces farmers to clear more land to grow food.